Integrability via geometry: dispersionless differential equations in three and four dimensions: Introduction and main results

-\begin{theorem} Let $\E\;:\;F=0$ be a determined PDE system in \textup{3D} or \textup{4D} whose characteristic variety $C_\E$ is a quadric \textup(such as a nondegenerate hyperbolic second order scalar PDE\textup) and let $c_F$ be the corresponding conformal structure.
-Then the integrability of the PDE by a nondegenerate dispersionless Lax pair is equivalent to \begin{itemize} \item[3D:] the Einstein--Weyl property for $c_F$ on any solution of the PDE\textup; \item[4D:] the self-duality property for $c_F$ on any solution of the PDE. \end{itemize} \end{theorem} \begin{proof} First, suppose that $c_F$ is Einstein--Weyl (with Weyl connection $\nabla$) on any solution of $\E$ for $d=3$, or that it is self-dual on any solution of $\E$ for $d=4$.
-If $F$ has order $\ell$, then $c_F$ depends pointwise only on derivatives of $u$ of order $\leq\ell$ (or $\leq(\ell-1)$ if $F$ is quasilinear) and so for any $u$ (not necessarily a solution) $c_F$ is defined on an open subset of $M_u$.
-Let $\hat\pi\colon \hat M_u\to M_u$ be the bundle of null $2$-planes for $d=3$, or the bundle of $\alpha$-planes for $d=4$.
-Then $\nabla$ (or any Weyl connection for $d=4$) defines a lift of the tautological $2$-plane congruence $\Pi\sub\hat\pi^* TM_u$ to a distribution $\hat \Pi$ on $\hat M_u$ depending on $c_F$ and its first derivatives, hence on derivatives of $u$ of order $\leq\ell+1$ (or $\leq\ell$ if $F$ is quasilinear), cf.~Proposition~\ref{p:weyl}.
+\begin{theorem} Let $\E:F=0$ be a determined PDE system in \textup{3D} or \textup{4D} whose characteristic variety $\chv^\E$ is a bundle of nonsingular quadric hypersurfaces, for instance a nondegenerate hyperbolic second order scalar PDE \eqref{F}.
+Let $c_F$ be the corresponding conformal structure.
+Then $\E$ is integrable by a nondegenerate dLp if and only if \begin{itemize} \item[3D:] the Einstein--Weyl property for $c_F$ holds nontrivially on solutions of $\E$\textup; \item[4D:] the self-duality property for $c_F$ holds nontrivially on solutions of $\E$. \end{itemize} \end{theorem} \begin{proof} As a preliminary, note that if $F$ has order $\ell$, then $c_F$ depends pointwise only on derivatives of $u$ of order $\leq\ell$ (or $\leq(\ell-1)$ if $F$ is quasilinear) and so is defined and is nondegenerate for almost any $u$ (not necessarily a solution).
+Thus $\hat\Pi_\nabla$ is defined for any Weyl connection $\nabla$ over an open subset of $M_u$, and its integrability there is equivalent to the EW condition for $(c_F,\nabla)$ when $d=3$ and the SD condition for $c_F$ when $d=4$.

-This standard Lax pair $\hat\Pi$ (see Section~\ref{S:N}) is a nondegenerate characteristic dispersionless pair whose integrability is equivalent to the Einstein--Weyl property of $(M_u,c_F,\nabla)$ for $d=3$ (when its integral surfaces project to totally geodesic null surfaces for $(c_F,\nabla)$~\cite{Cartan,Hi}), or the self-duality of $(M_u,c_F)$ for $d=4$ (when its integral surfaces project to $\alpha$-surfaces for $c_F$~\cite{Pe}).
-Thus if the latter are nontrivial differential corollaries of $\E$, so is the former.
-We show that the same is true for any $\hat\Pi'$ $\E$-equivalent to $\hat\Pi$ at the end of the proof.

-Conversely, suppose $\hat\Pi\sub T\hat M_u$ is a dispersionless Lax pair for $\E$ and let $\Pi\sub\hat\pi^* TM_u$ be the underlying $2$-plane congruence.
-By Theorem~\ref{t:char}, $\hat\Pi$ is characteristic, i.e., when $F=0$, $\Pi$ is a coisotropic $2$-plane congruence for the conformal structure $c_F$ (and for $d=4$ we orient $M_u$ so that $\Pi$ is a congruence of $\alpha$-planes).
-Since $\Pi$ is nondegenerate, it immerses into $\op{Gr}_2(TM_u)$.
-We may thus assume that $\hat M_u$ is an open subset of the bundle of coisotropic $2$-planes for all solutions $u$, and hence, by choosing fibre coordinates, for all $u$ where $\z_F$ is nondegenerate.
+Suppose first that $\hat\Pi\sub T\hat M_u$ is a dLp for $\E$.
+By Theorem~\ref{t:char}, $\Pi=\hat\pi_*(\hat\Pi)$ is characteristic, i.e., when $F=0$, $\Pi$ is coisotropic for the conformal structure $c_F$ (and for $d=4$ we orient $M_u$ so that $\Pi$ is a congruence of $\alpha$-planes).
+Nondegeneracy of $\hat\Pi$ implies that $\Pi$ immerses into $\op{Gr}_2(TM_u)$ and so we may assume that $\hat M_u$ is an open subset of the bundle of coisotropic $2$-planes for all solutions $u$, and hence also on an open neighbourhood of $(\bx,u)$ where $c_F$ is nondegenerate.
+Then by Theorem \ref{t:proj}, $\hat\Pi$ is $\E$-equivalent to a standard dLp $\hat\Pi_\nabla$ over any open subset of $M_u$.
+Hence the EW/SD condition is a nontrivial differential corollary of $\E$, as required.